intergi/playwire-unity-package/README.md

 PlaywireSDK.ShowInterstitial(InterstitialAdUnitId);
 ```

-> **Note**: The interstitial ad content will be presented only if it was loaded and was not shown before, otherwise `PlaywireSDKCallback.Interstitial.OnFailedToOpenEvent` will be invoked.
+> **Note**: The interstitial ad is presented only if it is loaded and not shown previously.
+Otherwise, `PlaywireSDKCallback.Interstitial.OnFailedToOpenEvent` is invoked.

-The `PlaywireSDKCallback.Interstitial` provides the interstitial-related callbacks to inform you about an interstitial ad lifecycle.
-You can subscribe to be notified about events and handle it.
+`PlaywireSDKCallback.Interstitial` provides interstitial-related callbacks to inform you about an interstitial ad lifecycle.
+You can subscribe to be notified about events and how to handle them.

 ```csharp
 void OnEnable ()